Rokelle History, Family Crest & Coats of Arms

 More information is included under the topic Early Rokelle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Rokelle family to Ireland
+Migration of the Rokelle family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Rokelle or a variant listed above were: William, Susannah, Ruth and John Rockwell settled in Nantasket in 1630; Thomas Rockwell settled in Virginia in 1637 along with Mary; Edward Rockwell arrived in San Francisco in 1850.